apache/nifi-minifi-cpp/PYTHON.md

 ## Description

-Apache NiFi MiNiFI C++ can communicates using python bindings.
+Apache NiFi MiNiFi C++ communicates using python bindings.
 These bindings connect to the C API that exists.
 In doing so they can utilize the building blocks within the CAPI.

 The design is predicated upon a MiNiFi instance.
 There is a getFile example that shows